chicagomaroon/data-visualizations/CONTRIBv2.md

 1. Make a Github account and learn about version control (git).
     - Make an account with github if you do not have one: https://github.com/join
     - You may also want to download [GitHub Desktop](https://desktop.github.com/), which will allow you to manage repositories on your computer using a graphical user interface, and work with any code environments on your computer (e.g. VSCode, WebStorm, etc.)
-    - There are lots of resources to learn about version control using git.
-Below are a few we recommend but I would recommend exploring There are many other resources online if these are unclear!
+    - There are lots of resources to learn about version control using Github.
+Below are a few we recommend but we encourage you to exploring other online resources as needed.
         - Version Control by [The Missing Semester from MIT](https://missing.csail.mit.edu/2020/version-control/)
         - [CAPP Camp Git I and Git II](https://uchicago-capp30121-aut-2022.github.io/capp-camp/s2-git-i/)
         - [GitHub Feature Branches](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow)